jaemscr/hi/README.md

 Open your browser and navigate to **[http://localhost:5173/](http://localhost:5173/)** to view the application.

+- Inspect the browser tab and set the dimensions to any mobile view

 ---

 ## 🎨 Making the Page Personal to You